- Daniel A. SchwabFounder / Director

 - Nathan AyersChief Executive Officer

 Mr. Ayers serves as Chief Executive Officer for TerraWest Conservancy.
-His focus is directed toward project development and management on large-scale mitigation and permitting projects throughout the Western United States, including California, Wyoming, Idaho and Montana.
+His focus is directed toward project development and management on large-scale mitigation and permitting projects throughout the Western United States, including California, Colorado, Idaho, Montana, Nevada, North Dakota, South Dakota, and Wyoming.

 Prior to joining TerraWest Conservancy, Mr. Ayers co-founded and was President of Sierra Ridge Consulting, where his work focused on environmental permitting, habitat restoration, and large-scale restoration and conservation planning.
 His ability to negotiate and provide solutions to complex environmental disputes assisted clients with successful development projects for nearly two decades.

 Mr. Ayers is dedicated to incorporating the best scientific information to assist clients with environmental compliance and to ensure the successful implementation of habitat protection and restoration plans.
 With a portfolio of over $250M in current real estate and mitigation management, and over 150,000 acres of habitat conservation and enhancement, Mr. Ayers has built an enterprise of leading innovations with his team of nationwide conservation specialists.

 Mrs. Hoopes is responsible for providing strategic leadership for the company.
 She accomplishes this by maintaining a client-focused approach for TerraWest’s operations while using sound science and technology to develop unique solutions for our client needs.
 Lisa has a background in business startup, intellectual property, marketing, and finance.
 Prior to joining TerraWest Conservancy, Mrs. Hoopes served in various positions as financial director, project manager, and VP of marketing for firms in Utah and Wyoming.
-In her spare time Lisa loves to enjoy the outdoors with her husband and six boys, and owns a private fly fishing company located in Jackson Hole, Wyoming.
+In her spare time, Lisa loves to enjoy the outdoors with her husband and six boys.
+She owns a private fly fishing company located in Jackson Hole, Wyoming.

 - Charles ClingerOutside Counsel